Spin-wave Talbot effect in thin ferromagnetic film: Derivation of the Talbot length -- model analysis II

-In Eq.~(\ref{Eq:z_T}), the obtained Talbot's length is multiplied by $2$, which can be omitted in the general case.
-As we can see in Eq.~(\ref{Eq:zt}), the factor by which $d^2/\lambda$ is multiplied determines only the order, i.e., the number of the Talbot's image analyzed in the sequence, and the fact whether the self-image is shifted laterally in a phase (secondary image, for an odd factor) regarding the original image or is it the phase compatible with that image (primary image, for an even factor), see Fig.~\ref{Fig:Sch_T}.
-Equation (\ref{Eq:z_T}) gives the distance between the source and the first-order primary self-image.
+In Eq.~(\ref{Eq:z_T}), the obtained Talbot length is multiplied by $2$, which can be omitted in the general case.
+As we can see in Eq.~(\ref{Eq:zt}), the factor by which $d^2/\lambda$ is multiplied determines only the order, \textit{i.e.}, the number of the Talbot image analyzed in the sequence, and the fact whether the self-image is shifted laterally in a phase (secondary image, for an odd factor) regarding the original image or is it the phase compatible with that image (primary image, for an even factor), see Fig.~\ref{Fig:Sch_T}.
+Equation (\ref{Eq:z_T}) gives the distance between the source and the first-order primary self-image.\\ The laterally shifted Talbot image would be, in turn, extinguished by taking over the condition for destructive interference